-- 1 This section is extracted and reworded from existing SCC 14.16.880(1) which stated a rule, not the intent. - (1) Any lot, building, structure, or use of land, that was legally permitted at the time it was established, is allowed to continue consistent with the limitations in this chapter. - (2) A change in occupancy or ownership does not affect such right to continue such use, building, or structure.
+- This section is extracted and reworded from existing SCC 14.16.880(1) which stated a rule, not the intent. - i First line is new material. - (1) A nonconforming use or structure any lot, building, structure, or use of land, that was legally permitted at the time it was established, but is no longer permitted by current regulations. - (2) A nonconforming use or structure is allowed to continue consistent with the limitations in this chapter. - (a) A change in occupancy or ownership does not affect such right to continue such use, building, or structure. - (b) Nonconformities may not be used as grounds for adding other structures or uses prohibited elsewhere in the same zone. - (c) Nonconforming uses or structures may not expand, be altered, or reconstructed except as otherwise authorized in this chapter.